closedcube/ClosedCube_HDC2080_Arduino/README.md

 - Supply voltage range: 1.62V to 3.6 V
 - I2C address^ either 0x40 or 0x41

-^ - DIP switch availanle on B023_HDC2080_DF13 board
+^ - B023_HDC2080_DF13 board has populated with 4-Way DIP switch that allows to change I2C address and turn off/on pull-up resistors if more than one sensor board required on the same I2C bus.

 **Manufacturer Part No:**